phone

 • Rates include: Lodging, breakfast, lunch, dinner, Santa Fe opera tickets for five operas nights, daily birding tours, and airport transfer to/from the Santa Fe Regional Airport.

 • Not included: Airfare to the Santa Fe Airport (SAF).
 Both United Airlines and American Airlines have multiple flights a day to Santa Fe (SAF).
-The Santa Fe Airport is a 20 minute drive from our lodging.
+The Santa Fe Airport is a 20-minute drive from our lodging.

 • Adventure level: Easy, please check the "Welcome" page for definition